royalapplications/docs/src/r2022/royalts/advanced/appsettings.md

 ### LocalConfigurationPath
 Default Value: `%LOCALAPPDATA%`
 The path Royal TS is using for local files which are not available when users roam.

+### DisableAccessibility
+Default Value: `false`
+Gets or sets whether the accessibility features (interaction with accessibility tools such as Microsoft Narrator) are disabled.